ccg-v/cpp_modules/cpp_01/ex00/README.md

 <p>The point of the exercise is to determine in what case it's better to allocate the zombies on the stack or heap</p>

 <details>
   <summary style="color: blue;">Click for hint</summary>

-<p>'*newZombie()' returns a pointer to the Zombie object.
-This means it can be used outside of the function scope, so it must be allocated on the heap.
-Instead, the instance of Zombie created in 'randomChump' cannot be used outside of the function, it must be allocated on the stack memory.</p>
+<p>"The exercise aims to demonstrate the difference between allocating objects on the stack and on the heap in C++.
+When creating a Zombie object using the newZombie() function, a pointer to the Zombie is returned, allowing it to be accessed outside the function scope.
+Thus, it's allocated on the heap using dynamic memory allocation.</p>

+<p>On the other hand, when creating a Zombie object with the randomChump() function, it's used solely within the function and isn't needed outside of it.
+Therefore, it's allocated on the stack, utilizing automatic memory allocation.</p>

 </details>